msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_1_display-and-graphics.md

 If device implementations support both screen orientations, they:

 *    [C-1-1] MUST support dynamic orientation by applications to either portrait or landscape screen orientation.
-That is, the device must respect the application’s request for a specific screen orientation.
+That is, the device MUST respect the application’s request for a specific screen orientation.
 *    [C-1-2] MUST NOT change the reported screen size or density when changing orientation.
 *    MAY select either portrait or landscape orientation as the default.